freenas/freenas-docs/userguide/tn_initial.rst

 This menu provides the following options:

 **1) Configure Network Interfaces:** provides a configuration wizard to configure the system's network interfaces.
+If the system has been licensed for for High Availability (HA), the wizard will prompt to set the IP address for both "(This Node)" and "(Node B)".

 **2) Configure Link Aggregation:** allows you to either create a new link aggregation or to delete an existing link aggregation.
+If the system has been licensed for for High Availability (HA), you will be prompted to set the VHID when creating the link aggregation.

 **3) Configure VLAN Interface:** used to create or delete a VLAN interface.